Janneman84/crazy_cool_keyboard_for_flutter/README.md

 # crazy_cool_keyboard_for_flutter
 Lets Flutter take control over the iOS soft keyboard position.
-This allows for a smoother UI experience and lets you swipe the keyboard away too.
+This allows for a smoother UI experience and lets you swipe the keyboard away too!

 So far it's just a proof of concept and not production ready and is meant to inspire you all.
 Please don't hesitate to improve on this.
 For now I don't really have much time to improve it myself unfortunately.